Felipe-Bravo/BIP-NatureConservation_AI/Step-by-step_lab-instructions.md

  -  How to use [segment satellite imagery using the Segment Anything Model](https://colab.research.google.com/github/opengeos/segment-geospatial/blob/main/docs/examples/satellite.ipynb#scrollTo=ed9Z7T2DF07g) (SAM)

 Also you can find useful the links in the [readme file](https://github.com/Felipe-Bravo/BIP-NatureConservation_AI/blob/master/README.md)

+**OPTIONAL (to use GEE only)** If you use Google Earth Engine (instead Earth Explorer) you should convert the UTM coordinates to geographic coordinates by doing the following:
+Transform the X, Y coordinates from the original dataset to global latitude and longitude coordinates (We'll do in QGIS).
+Follow the instructions (ands see https://gis.stackexchange.com/questions/64535/converting-x-y-coordinates-to-longitude-latitude-using-qgis for details):

+0) Localize your data csv file in your computer and open QGIS (previously installed)
+1) Import it (plots_IFN3_Palencia.csv) by Layer (instruction in the top bar in QGIS) -> Add delimited text layer.
+The next dialogue should be fairly self explanatory.
+After clicking OK from this dialogue you will be asked for the coordinate system of your input coordinates.
+You can work through the list or use the Filter box to help find the right projection.
+2) Once it's imported right click on the layer in the Layers panel, and choose "Export" and then 'Save features as".
+3) Save it as a shapefile, and change "Layer CRS" to "Selected CRS", then browse the projections (click on the globe) to find "WGS84 geographiques (dms).
+Select to add it to the map and click ok.
+You must indicate a new file name
+4) Once your new shapefile is created, right click on it the layer's dialogue and "Open Attribute Table".
+Toggle editing (ctrl-E) and open the calculator (ctrl-I).
+Select "create a new field", call it "longitude", chang the output field type to "Decimal number (real)" and precision to "6" and make the expression "$X", repeat to created the field "latitude" with the expression "$Y".
+You should now have latitude and longitude in your attribute table.

+Optional:
+5) If you want it in a spreadsheet a quick solution is to click on the invert selection icon (Ctrl-R) and then copy to clipboard (Ctrl-C).
+You can then paste it directly into a spreadsheet.